MECarlson/syslib/bare-bones-OPAC.md

 **TASKS**

-1. Create an HTML page for entering queries.Copy gcloud compute ssh --zone "us-central1-c" "syslib-2023" --project "syslib-2023-375415"and paste code from manual into Nano.
+1. Create an HTML page for entering queries.Copy and paste code from manual into Nano.

 2. Create a PHP search script.Copy and paste code from manual into Nano.Replace generic IP address with my own.